Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which practice has a purpose that includes managing risks to confidentiality, integrity and availability?

 - [x] Information security management.
-- [ ] Continual improvement.
+- [ ] Continual Improvement.
 - [ ] Monitoring and event management.
-- [ ] Service level management.
+- [ ] Service Level Management.

 **[⬆ Back to Top](#table-of-contents)**

-### Which is a key activity carried out in the 'did we get there?' step of the 'continual improvement' model?
+### Which is a key activity carried out in the 'did we get there?' step of the Continual Improvement model?

 - [ ] Define measurable targets.
 - [ ] Perform baseline assessments.